The Coast Guard, Asbestos Exposure, and Mesothelioma Cancer

-The U.S. Coast Guard has a long history of asbestos use.
-Asbestos on ships and in equipment exposed countless men and women.
-Those who served are at risk of developing mesothelioma and other asbestos illnesses.
+The U.S. Coast Guard has a long history of asbestos use on its vessels.
+Asbestos on ships and in equipment exposed countless Coast Guard veterans who are now at risk of developing mesothelioma and other asbestos illnesses.
+Coast Guard veterans with mesothelioma are eligible for healthcare and other benefits.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds set up for victims of asbestos-related diseases.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.